 Having had radiation treatment in the head or neck

 Many people with primary hyperparathyroidism don't have any symptoms.

 Confusion and memory loss

 Joint or bone pain

 Bone disease (osteopenia or osteoporosis) or having more bone fractures

 Feeling very thirsty

-If this condition is not treated, it can get worse over time.
+If this condition isn't treated, it can get worse over time.
 Treatments are determined based on the underlying cause.
 Treatment options may include:

 Surgery.
 This may be done to remove any enlarged parathyroid glands.
 This lets the blood calcium level go back to normal.
 You may need to take vitamin D and calcium supplements before and after the surgery.
 This will reduce the risk of low calcium after the surgery.